Outcomes of tooth breakage and fracture. -

 Possible outcomes for teeth that aren't protected with a dental crown.

-B) The tooth will fracture (a piece comes off or is loose).
+- The tooth will fracture - A piece may come off or is loose.

 A) The tooth will crack (no piece breaks off or becomes mobile).

 One possible outcome for a tooth that doesn't receive the protection of a crown is that it will crack.
 And unlike bones, cracks in teeth don't heal.

 In fact, once a crack has formed, it may increase in size over time due to its repeated exposure to heavy biting forces (placing a crown early on may prevent this outcome).

 1)* Teeth that crack - Some pain or discomfort is involved.